Smart Launcher FAQ

-Smart Launcher show very few and not intrusive ads even to free users.
+Smart Launcher is completely ad-free.
 If you are experiencing this issue, you probably installed a malicious app that is showing advertising using popups while you normally use your phone.

 You should completely ignore that message, it’s just an attempt by the system to convince you to come back to the built-in launcher.
 That message appears after a simple crash or a freeze not necessarily caused by Smart Launcher itself.
 There is absolutely nothing to worry about it.